 An effective one-to-one meeting requires the manager to focus on asking relevant questions and listening actively.
 It is recommended that managers should prepare a list of questions to kickstart the meeting.

-During the meeting, they should remain open and flexible in whichever direction that the conversation progresses.
-Also, bear in mind that one to one meetings are especially crucial if the employees are working remotely (such as in this current COVID-19 situation).
+During the meeting, they should remain open and flexible in whichever direction the conversation progresses.
+Also, bear in mind that one-to-one meetings are especially crucial if the employees are working remotely (such as in this current COVID-19 situation).